Hoofddorp train accident: The second accident

-Later that same day, the InterCity 2127 from Amsterdam CS to Vlissingen, made out of Koplopers 4224 and 4038 (making in total seven carriages) passed the same area where the international train derailed.
-At around 7:12 AM, the first carriage began to tilt and overturned, falling onto the ground at a 180 degree angle compared to the rest of the trainset.
+Later that day, the InterCity 2127 from Amsterdam CS to Vlissingen, made out of Koplopers 4224 and 4038 (seven carriages in total) passed the same area where the international train had derailed.
+At around 7:12 a.m., the first carriage began to tilt and overturned, falling onto the ground at a 180-degree angle compared to the rest of the trainset.
 Five people died in this carriage.
-The rest of the train also derailed and stayed upright.
+The rest of the train also derailed but stayed upright.

-It was soon clear that the track here also had no defects at all that could have caused another derailment, and the train had been driving too fast.
-The investigation showed that going over 85 to 105 km/h in the S-curve would have most likely caused an accident.
-The InterCity train travelled at 106 km/h at the time of the derailment, and its estimated that before braking, it travelled at 123 km/h (these being approximations, as the train was not fitted with a system that allowed speed registration).
+It soon became clear that the track had no defects which could have caused another derailment; the cause of the accident was determined to be the train driving too fast.
+The investigation showed that going over 85 km/h in the S-curve would have most likely caused an accident.
+The InterCity train travelled at 106 km/h at the time of the derailment, and it is estimated that before braking, it travelled at 123 km/h (these being approximations, as the train was not fitted with a system that allowed speed registration).

-According to the driver, he received no instructions that there was a speed restriction in the area, and the investigation committee concluded that he had not read the speed restrictions properly.
-At the beginning of the week of the accident, the train drivers on the route section received a list of speed limits, in this case TSB 49 (temporary speed limits for week 49).
-From this list, the drivers would be able to notice that between kilometers 19.7 and 20.5, a 90 km/h speed limit was in force (and a further 60& km/h speed limit for freight trains).
-After the first derailment, a supplement was added to the TSB 49, becoming ATSB 49-I. Apart from explaining the initial speed restriction reduced from 90 km/h to 60 km/h overall, it also included a speed restriction of 30 km/h between kilometer marks 20.4 and 20.7 that was added due to the derailment of the Express train on 28 November.
+According to the driver, he received no instructions that there was a speed restriction in the area; the investigation committee concluded that he had not read the speed restrictions properly.
+At the beginning of the week of the accident, the train drivers on the route section received a list of speed limits, in this case TSB 49 ("temporary speed limits for week 49").
+From this list, the drivers would have been able to notice that between kilometers 19.7 and 20.5, a 90 km/h speed limit was in force (and a further 60& km/h speed limit for freight trains).
+After the first derailment, a supplement was added to the TSB 49, becoming ATSB 49-I. Apart from explaining the initial speed restriction reduced from 90 km/h to 60 km/h overall, it also included a speed restriction of 30 km/h between kilometer marks 20.4 and 20.7 which was added due to the derailment of the Express train on 28 November.
 The latter speed restriction would be handed over to the train drivers by the platform supervisors.

 In the driver's own words, he was not aware of ATSB 49-I, however knew about the speed restrictions imposed by TSB 49, and claimed he proceeded with 80 km/h on the track section near the derailment, believing he could go with 90 km/h on that S-curve, even though the speed was limited to 60 km/h.
-However, the difference of speed in the train drivers' declaration and the investigators' result is because the train driver claimed he had seen a 30 km/h speed restriction sign.
-He had also seen the 60 km/h signs as well, but due to the higher cab of the Koploper, he assumed they said 90 km/h, and proceeded in the S-curve overspeeding.
+However, the difference of speed in the train drivers' declaration and the investigators' result was caused by the train driver claiming he had seen a 30 km/h speed restriction sign.
+He had also seen the 60 km/h signs as well, but due to the higher cab of the Koploper, he assumed they said 90 km/h, and proceeded to the S-curve overspeeding.